lazToum/z2k/README.md

 ## Extra

-Ooptioanlly, also install and proxy the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), and add use a certbot certificate on the load balancer.
+Optioanlly, also install and proxy the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), and add use a certbot certificate on the load balancer.

 A two controllers and two workers deployment output:
 !["dashboard](./docs/dashboard.png "dashboard")